wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/inferencing-on-a-raspberry-pi.rst

 .. image:: images/inferencing/settings.png
   :alt: Resolution settings

 Then click on open stream to view the camera stream.
-Switch the port number at the top to move through the various camera streams until you arrive at the desired one.
+Increase the port number at the top by one each time to move through the various camera streams until you arrive at the desired one.
+The default port is always at 1181, and the additional streams will start at 1182.

 .. image:: images/inferencing/port.png
   :alt: Changing Ports